 You will receive a monthly statement with your account balance.
 If you have insurance your statement will show what has been determined to be your responsibility from the claim response of the insurance company.

 An unpaid balance is considered past due after 60-days.
 If three consecutive statements have been sent to you but no payment has been received on your account to reduce your responsibility, you may receive a collection letter and be considered for further collection activity.
 If your account must be turned over to a third party collection agency, you risk damage to your credit.
 This action would also cause a breach in the healthcare provider/patient relationship, resulting in denial of services until the account is paid in full or discharge from the practice.

 Missed Appointments/Late Cancellations

 If you are unable to keep your appointments, we request that you give Peninsula Hearing Services no less than 24-hours advance notice of your cancellation.
-There may be a fee for late cancellations or “no-shows”.
+There may be a fee for late cancellations or “no-shows”to a scheduled appointment.
 If you “no-show” without calling multiple times or reschedule with less than 24 hours advance notice multiple times, you may be discharged from the practice.